For our final news roundup and information overload.

 Thanks so much.

-Sean, I'm a trial attorney for thirty years, and I just want to magnify what Professor Dershwiss and Turley and and uh Trey Gower say.
+I've been so for 30 years, and I just want to magnify what Professor Dershwish and Carley and Trey Gowdy are saying.

-It's just extraordinary the favoritism that's being shown by this judge and the fact he hasn't tossed out that trial when there's no elements of a crime, and they're trying to boot a m uh uh a misdemeanor up to a felony on a federal statute that state courts have no jurisdiction to bring.
+It's just extraordinary the favoritism that's being shown by this judge and the fact he hasn't tossed out that trial when there's no elements of a crime.

 Just incredible.

-And if I were a low information New York voter, I would be ashamed because it would be to me like the Edmund Tennis Bridge.
+And if I were a low-information New York voter, I would be ashamed because it would be, to me, like the Edmund Tennis Bridge.

-Yeah, but uh but counselor, that's a problem.
+But, counselor, that's a problem.

-A low information New York voter.
+A low-information New York voter.

 You just answered your question.